Shehbaz Sharif: Foreign affairs

 Sharif's government sought to improve ties with the United States after strained relations due to Lettergate, despite Pakistan's close ties with China.
-Sharif met U.S. President Joe Biden in New York City in September 2022 during the United Nations General Assembly annual summit.
+Sharif met US President Joe Biden in New York City in September 2022 during the United Nations General Assembly annual summit.
 During the meeting, Biden pledged support to Pakistan in the aftermath of the devastating floods.
 In October 2022, President Biden called Pakistan "one of the most dangerous nations in the world" during an address in California.
-Sharif and Foreign Minister Bilawal Bhutto Zardari rejected the statement as baseless, and the Ministry of Foreign Affairs summoned the U.S. ambassador for an explanation of Biden's remarks.
+Sharif and Foreign Minister Bilawal Bhutto Zardari rejected the statement as baseless, and the Ministry of Foreign Affairs summoned the US ambassador for an explanation of Biden's remarks.

 Sharif also sought closer ties with China and the amplification of the China–Pakistan Economic Corridor.
 However, relations grew increasingly complicated due to a rise in attacks on Chinese workers by groups such as the Pakistani Taliban and Balochistan Liberation Army, as the Pakistan Army is responsible for the security of CPEC workers.
 Sharif visited China on a two-day official visit in November 2022, meeting with Chinese President Xi Jinping and Premier Li Keqiang, and visiting after the 20th National Congress of the Chinese Communist Party.
-Sharif pledged to revitalize CPEC and expand trade.
+Sharif pledged to revitalise CPEC and expand trade.

 Sharif's first visit as prime minister was to Saudi Arabia in April 2022 on a three-day official visit, where he met with Saudi Crown Prince Mohammed bin Salman.
 Sharif's government also secured an $8 billion package from Saudi Arabia in May 2022, alongside an expansion to a $2.4 billion oil financing facility funded by Saudi Arabia.
 Sharif visited the United Arab Emirates and Qatar to secure investments in Pakistan; he expressed his desire to facilitate a strong and healthy business environment in Pakistan for Qatari investors during a Pakistan-Qatar trade and investment roundtable meeting in Doha; 2022.

 Sharif visited Turkey and met with Turkish President Recep Tayyip Erdoğan on several occasions, seeking to further deepen Pakistan-Turkey relations and enhance trade.
 He invited Turkey to join CPEC.

 Sharif's government also inaugurated a new power transmission line with Iran during a ceremony in Pishin along the Iran–Pakistan border with Iranian President Ebrahim Raisi, facilitating the transmission of up to 100 megawatts of Iranian electricity to Pakistan.
 Sharif's government also remained committed to the construction of an Iran–Pakistan gas pipeline.

 Sharif visited the United Kingdom during the funeral of Elizabeth II in September 2022 as the head of government of a Commonwealth republic, offering condolences to Charles III and meeting with British prime minister Liz Truss.
 Sharif again visited the United Kingdom for the coronation of Charles III and Queen Camilla, attending the ceremony at Westminster Abbey and meeting with British prime minister Rishi Sunak.